Jordan Castell

-Jordan Castell (born March 7, 2004) is an American college football safety for the Florida Gators.
+Jordan Castell (born March 7, 2004) is an American college football safety for the Kentucky Wildcats.
+He previously played for the Florida Gators.

 Early life

 Castell is from Orlando, Florida and attended West Orange High School.
 As a senior, he tallied two interceptions, two fumble recoveries, and three defensive touchdowns.
 Coming out of high school, Castell was rated as a four-star recruit, the number 13 safety in the country, and as the 202nd best player in the class, where he held 34 scholarship offers.
 Castell committed to play college football for the Florida Gators.

 College career

 In week 3 of the 2023 season, Castell notched ten tackles and a pass deflection as he helped the Gators upset #10 Tennessee, earning Southeastern Conference (SEC) freshman of the week and the Shaun Alexander freshman of the week honors.
 In week 10, Castell recorded his first career interception against Arkansas.